 Long ago God ordained to put eternity into the hearts of men under the sun, but not that we should know the beginning from the end.
 (Ecclesiastes 3:11) Only God knows the beginning from the end.

 God chose us before creation to become His children.
 (Ephesians 1:4) We did not chose to be born; God chose us; and He chose us to bear His fruit.
 (John 15:16) Be fruitful….
-It our purpose created by God in Christ, who “was chosen before the creation of the world” (1 Peter 1:20)
+Our purpose is established by God in Christ, who “was chosen before the creation of the world” (1 Peter 1:20)

 Though God’s ways are not our ways, and his thoughts are not our thoughts, God invites us into his perspective and purpose.